jubentley/ImageViewer/README.md

 End it:<br>
 Inbuilt &lt;button&gt;

-Can be re-called on the same page without a reload.
+Resets its own variables therefore it can be re-called indefinitely on the same page without a reload.

 See it running here: [justinbentley.net/image](https://justinbentley.net/image)